MicahElliott/QWERkey/README.md

    harder

-2. A narrow, three-key wide spacebar, saving the thumbs from reaching too far, enabling the use of five thumb keys (space, supers, metas)
+2. A narrow, three-key wide spacebar, saving the thumbs from reaching under too far, enabling the use of five thumb keys (space, supers, metas)

 3. Pure clickety-clackety joy